-Ask of Programme Board:
+Ask of Scrutiny:

-To review the contents of the report
+To review the contents of the report and where additional or different activity can improve delivery

 Key insights: half year view

 Over the course of our review of the LGR programme over the past six months, the programme has made significant progress in moving from planning and setting the foundations of the programme, to delivering over 400 products across six workstreams in earnest.
 There is a clearer prioritisation of activities and deliverables with a strong focus on achieving the Tranche 1 elements that are critical for vesting day.
 However, as to be expected with a programme of this scope and complexity, a number of issues remain that need to be addressed to (1) establish a safe and legal functioning authority on 1st April 2023, (2) deliver on the benefits of LGR based on the commitments made in the business case and to set a firm foundation for future transformation and financial sustainability for the council.